MajestradoEmmanuelle/Lab4/README.md

 # Lab4
-This lab is gonna showcase same directory links.
+This lab is gonna showcase same directory links with images.